cabarius/ToyBox/ToyBox/README.txt

     Quest Resolution: 1

 Ver 1.3.4
-    (ArcaneTrixter) Added multipliers for Army Leader Power.
+    (SonicZentropy) Added ability to spawn new Crusade armies from Search n Pick and squad editor in Crusade tab (ArcaneTrixter) Added multipliers for Army Leader Power.
 Remember that power is squared for most abilities!
 Ver 1.3.3
     Added separate zoom multiplier for cut scenes